brucefan1983/CUDA-Programming/README.md

 * If we include cudaMemcpy, GeForce RTX 2080ti takes 130 ms and 250 ms using single and double precisions, respectively.
 Slower than the CPU!

+* If we include cudaMemcpy, GeForce RTX 2070-laptop takes 180 ms and 360 ms using single and double precisions, respectively.
+Slower than the CPU!

 ### 4.2.
 A function with high arithmetic intensity (chapter 5)
 * CPU function (with an array length of 10^4) takes 320 ms and 450 ms using single and double precisions, respectively.
 * GeForce RTX 2080ti (with an array length of 10^6) takes 15 ms and 450 ms using single and double precisions, respectively.